Krish-H/Pastebin/README.md

-# Pastebin Clone – Full Stack MERN Application
+# Pastebin  – Full Stack MERN Application

 A full‑stack Pastebin‑like web application built using **Vite + React** for the frontend and **Node.js + Express** for the backend.
 Users can create, share, and view text pastes via unique URLs.